MileHacker Logo

 • Gain a deep understanding of Chinese Buddhist traditions through Lingshan Grand Buddha.

-• Obtain insights into traditional Chinese urban planning and lifestyle in Huishan Historic Town.
+• Obtain insights into customary Chinese urban planning and lifestyle in Huishan Historic Town.

 • Appreciate the "water town" culture and the Grand Canal's historical significance.

-• The ancient waterway shaped the region's commerce, culture, and daily life for centuries.
+• The ancient waterway shaped the region's commerce, culture, plus the daily routine for centuries.

 Personal Growth Opportunities